label-schema/label-schema.org/rc1.md

 * Keys may not contain consecutive dots or dashes.

-Where applicable we suggest compatibility with the [generic labels suggested by Project Atomic](https://github.com/projectatomic/ContainerApplicationGenericLabels), except that rather than namespacing to a domain controlled by the author we suggest using the shared **org.labelschema** namespace, so that multiple tools can take advantage of a common understanding of the meaning of the label.
+Where applicable we suggest compatibility with the [generic labels suggested by Project Atomic](https://github.com/projectatomic/ContainerApplicationGenericLabels), except that rather than namespacing to a domain controlled by the author we suggest using the shared **org.label-schema** namespace, so that multiple tools can take advantage of a common understanding of the meaning of the label.

 In addition all values for Label Schema compatible labels MUST use UTF-8 encoding.

 ### Label semantics

-All labels are OPTIONAL, although `org.labelschema.schema-version` SHOULD be present.
+All labels are OPTIONAL, although `org.label-schema.schema-version` SHOULD be present.

 Consumers should not make assumptions based on the absence of one of these labels.
 For example, the absence of a `vcs-url` label means that a tool using this label schema does not know the URL for this image’s source code.
 From the absence of the label one can not infere there is no such source.